Frequently Asked Questions

 This is dependent on age and options selected but savings of up to 50% can be expected.
-Use our Quote calculator.
+Use our Quote calculator

 Normally no, although we have had clients where emergency operations have been covered.
 These costs should be covered by Travel Insurance.
-You normally need to return to New Zealand to receive the benefits of the Absolute Health policy.
+You normally need to return to New Zealand to receive the benefits of the Private Health policy.
 (Note–whilst overseas premiums can be placed "on hold" on your request.)

-Pre-existing conditions are covered, if the symtom or condition was disclosed at the time of your application and accepted in writing by Sovereign.
+Pre-existing conditions are covered, if the symptom or condition was disclosed at the time of your application and accepted in writing by Sovereign.
 The best way to find this out for your circumstances, is to submit an application